Recently, we were cloning a large hard disk on another using dd.

 Example

-On terminal 1, we executed the command dd if=/dev/sda of=/dev/sdb;
+On terminal 1, we executed the command dd if=/dev/sda of=/dev/sdb;, which will copy disk sda over sdb.

 0+49728 records in 7218+0 records out 3695616 bytes (3.7 MB) copied, 2.85812 s, 1.3 MB/s 0+78673 records in 11443+0 records out 5858816 bytes (5.9 MB) copied, 4.49477 s, 1.3 MB/s 0+99003 records in 14386+0 records out 7365632 bytes (7.4 MB) copied, 5.75575 s, 1.3 MB/s ^C0+172104 records in 24918+0 records out 12758016 bytes (13 MB) copied, 10.197 s, 1.3 MB/s